 Learners – by the way – is the kiss.

-Rarely, peace dissidents manage to overcome this social inertia and spread the good news that everyone should share Learning even-handedly.
+On rare occasions, peace dissidents manage to overcome this social inertia and spread the good news that everyone should share Learning even-handedly.
 If info elites begin to pay miraculous attention to this idea and start broadcasting it, they work themselves out of the job of restricting information flow.
 At that point, info elites and proletariats merge into an Information (or Learner) Commonwealth.

 3. Politicians of Information would generate truth and lies on every topic without prejudice or favor, for Learners to sort out among themselves.
 A Learner Commonwealth would emerge through unrestricted public discourse and extensive dialogues between self-selected info-jurors.
 They would pursue their topics of passion without regard to wealth or status—since those would be theirs by right in an Information Commonwealth.

 Many statements that appear to be lies are just more complex elaborations of the truth.
 Whether through literary fiction, new ideologies, academic postulates, inventions, discoveries or reinterpretations of ancient dogma: the truth prevails because it is more profitable in peaceful settings.
 People revalue information because it seems more important to them than expensive artifacts and mythmaking about military security.